ansible/awx/docs/execution_environments.md

 Follow those in order, and read the help text to see what arguments are necessary.

-You may wish to save the output from export_custom_venv command to a file with the `-q` option, and then this can be a starting point for writing `ansible-builder` definition files.
+Output from the `awx-manage export_custom_venv -q ..` command can be a starting point for writing an `ansible-builder` definition file.